Post updated November 2016.

 So it helps to have a sound bite on the tip of your tongue about what you’re doing next.
 Movies have trailers, and a band should have announcements of what’s to come.

 As you can see, many different strategies are available to help you get noticed.
 There are no rules to this new music business, so we suggest experimenting with as many strategies, projects, and ideas to see what works best for you and your music.
-When you find something that works, keep it up; and when you find something that doesn’t, just move on.
+When you find something that works, keep it up; and when you find something that doesn’t help get your music noticed, just move on.

 Billboard Magazine called Randy Chertkow and Jason Feehan “the ideal mentors for aspiring indie musicians who want to navigate an ever-changing music industry.”
 Together, they’re musicians who are working on their 21st album, authors of The Indie Band Survival Guide: The Complete Manual For The Do-It-Yourself Musician, 2nd Edition (Macmillan), creators of the 15-hour online course, Making Money With Music (CreativeLive), and regular contributors to Electronic Musician Magazine, including the free weekly web column, The DIY Advisor.
 They also teach and consult about music business.